Darpan-lab/vocab_api/README.md

 ## Note...

-- As this is an API-based website, please make sure you have a good internet connection.
+- As this is an API based website, please make sure you have a good internet connection.

 - I'm still learning web development.
 I recently finished Intermediate Level JavaScript.Within a few days, I’ll start React JS, and then move to backend (Node.js).So, the login/logout functionality in this project is frontend only.

+# I hope you like my project.
+Thank You